dddappp/A-Aptos-Demo/README.md

 ### Off-chain Java Service `aptos-java-service`

-The configuration items that need to be set to run the off-chain Java service:
+Now after running the dddappp tool, it will generate an off-chain service project in the directory `aptos-java-service`.

-* The address where the contract is deployed.
-Note that currently, after deploying and calling the initialization method of the contract, a resource account will be generated.
+It can pull application events and entity states on the chain into the off-chain database, and provides query APIs.

-* The BaseURL of the Node API of the network used.
+You can refer to this example to configure the generated off-chain service: https://github.com/dddappp/aptos-blog-example#test-off-chain-service

 [TBD]

-####  Aptos Node APIs that the off-chain Java service depends on
+####  About Aptos Node APIs Used by the off-chain Java service

 The Aptos Node API interfaces that the off-chain Java service depends on: